-Equally integral to efficient office space planning is the need to allocate spaces based on the types of workspace that employees require to work more productively.
+Equally integral to efficient office space planning is the needed to allocate spaces based on the types of workspace that employees require to work more productively.

 For example, employees that often deal with paperwork are assigned a workstation near the print room.

 For employees that mainly perform individualised tasks where a high level of concentration is needed, choose a workstation layout plan that allows them ample privacy to better focus.
 Whereas collaborative-based spaces should be designated for staff whose positions involve frequent teamwork.

 The same goes with placing members of the same team close to one another so that they can quickly convene for group discussions.